Paul Valéry: Other works

 Before la Jeune Parque, Valéry's only publications of note were dialogues, articles, some poems, and a study of Leonardo da Vinci.
 In 1920 and 1922, he published two slim collections of verses.
 The first, Album des vers anciens (Album of old verses), was a revision of early but beautifully wrought smaller poems, some of which had been published individually before 1900.
 The second, Charmes (from the Latin carmina, meaning "songs" and also "incantations"), further confirmed his reputation as a major French poet.
 The collection includes le Cimetière marin, and many smaller poems with diverse structures.

 Technique

 Valéry's technique is quite orthodox in its essentials.
 His verse rhymes and scans in conventional ways, and it has much in common with the work of Mallarmé.
-His poem, Palme, inspired James Merrill's celebrated 1974 poem Lost in Translation, and his cerebral lyricism also influenced the American poet, Edgar Bowers.
+His poem "Palme" inspired James Merrill's celebrated 1974 poem "Lost in Translation," and his cerebral lyricism also influenced American poet Edgar Bowers.